csdms/csdms-carpentry/lessons/shell/07-cluster-and-pbs.md

 ~~~ {.bash}
 $ man qsub
 ~~~

-### Accessing the CSDMS cluster

-CSDMS maintains a cluster computer, ***beach***, an SGI Altix XE1300 with 88 Altix XE320 compute nodes.
-Each compute node is configured with two quad-core 3.0 GHz E5472 (Harpertown) processors, for a total of 704 cores.
-Twenty-six of the 88 nodes have 4 GB of memory per core, while the remainder have 2 GB of memory per core.
-The cluster is controlled through an Altix XE250 head node.
-Internode communication is accomplished through either gigabit ethernet or over a non-blocking InfiniBand fabric.
-Each compute node has 250 GB of local temporary storage.
-All nodes are able to access 36 TB of RAID storage through NFS.

 To access the CSDMS cluster,
 log into the head node of ***beach*** from your computer,